iammelea/cosmos-tools/monitoro/Telegram bot chat-ID.md

 SEARCH YOUR BOT AND OPEN CHAT WITH THE BOT

-Important said hi or others words and leave telegram open.
+Important said hi or others words , is important start chat and send the msg to the telegram bot to can get the good chat-id and leave telegram chat open.

 Open terminal
 ```